KISMET-INC/portfolio-dev/README.md

 Any questions or comments about this repository can be emailed to **kmoreland909@gmail.com**.

 ## Roadmap
-As I get better and upgrade my projects or add new ones this website will be constantly updated to reflect that.
-Bookmark the deployment url for this site, KISMET-INC.github.io to see what I add to it in the future.
+In the future I plan to enhance this project with **REACT**.
+This will make the  code more efficient, using functional components to DRY up the code base.

 ## Contributing
 I am not accepting contributions to this project at this time.